Jazz Datebook: October 13, 2014

 Mondays from 6 to 10 p.m., Fridays 7 – 11 p.m. and Saturdays 6-10 p.m.
 The What Not Inn features a revolving cast of local musicians each weekend and Mondays hosts a jam session open to musicians and vocalists.
+They have two good jazz shows coming up in.
 See the full schedule here: www.whatnotinn.com.
 The What Not Inn is located at M89 and the Blue Star Highway, 2405 68th Street, Fennville, MI.
 (269) 543-3341.

 Wednesdays from 7 to 10 p.m.
 The Tom Hagen Trio with vocalist Rick Reuther at Notos Old World Italian Dining, 6600 28th Street SE, Grand Rapids.
 (616) 493 – 6686, or www.notosoldworld.com.

 Wednesday, Thursday, Friday and Saturday live piano jazz is heard from 7 to 10 p.m. at Mangiamo, 1033 Lake Drive S.E., Grand Rapids.
 Information from (616) 742 – 0600. www.thegilmorecollection.com.